aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/the-rainbow-haftarah-by-rabbi-arthur-waskow-translated-by-rabbi-zalman-schachter-shalomi.html.md

 When I awoke, I felt unrolling in me a scroll of passionate words that seemed to me not in any ordinary way my own.
 I wrote them down.

-Then I went to Reb Zalman to say I felt and thought as if I had been channeled a Haftarah for the days of Consolation that follow after the grief of Tisha B’Av, mourning the destruction of the Temple.
+Then I went to Reb Zalman to say I felt and thought as if I had been channeled a Haftarah for the days of Consolation that follow after the grief of Tishah b'Av, mourning the destruction of the Temple.
 I asked whether he would permit me to deliver it as the haftarah for the coming Shabbat.
 He agreed, and I did so on 27 Av 5753/ August 14, 1993.

 When I read it that Shabbat, I felt myself again not the “author” but a channel for the message.
 One of the participants in the service said he had accidentally brushed against me as I was reading, and felt a shock like static electricity.